KevinThielen/breakbuildgames/content/devlog/renderer/hello_triangle/shaders.md

 the data for the locations that the shader requires).
 Attributes that are not enabled by the VAO or not used by the shader are ignored.

-After the vertices went through the vertex shader, they go through some automatic post-processing.
+After the vertices go through the vertex shader, they go through some automatic post-processing.
 In short, they are bundled into primitives, usually triangles, and are discarded if the primitive is not at least partially inside the clip space.
 If a primitive is partially "visible", it is transformed into one or multiple primitive(s) that magically fit into the space, discarding the parts that are outside.
-OpenGL also does some coordinate conversion into screen space, some other tests.
+OpenGL also does some coordinate conversion into screen space and some other tests.

 Then the `Rasterizer` takes the surviving primitives and generates "fragments" for the "screen pixels that are covered by our primitive".
-Fragments and pixels are basically the same for all intents and purposes, and Direct3D uses the term pixels for fragments, but more accurately, a fragment a potential pixel on the screen.
+Fragments and pixels are basically the same for all intents and purposes, and Direct3D uses the term pixels for fragments, but more accurately, a fragment is a potential pixel on the screen.
 So in OpenGL fragments are the input and pixels are the output.

-Then these fragments are processed by a fragment shader, which calculates one or more color and the depth value of the fragments, so that OpenGL then can use this information to do some additional tests(depth, alpha, stencil<sup>1</sup> and other masks), blends them, etc., and finally write the fragment to the output, like a pixel on the screen.
+Then these fragments are processed by a fragment shader, which calculates one or more color and the depth value of the fragments, so that OpenGL then can use this information to do some additional tests(depth, alpha, stencil [^1] and other masks), blends them, etc., and finally write the fragment to the output, like a pixel on the screen.

-This overview is by no means exhaustive, there more shaders and stages, but this is just the TL;DR.
+This overview is by no means exhaustive, there are more shaders and stages, but this is just the crash course.

-> <sup>1</sup> Stencil values are "custom values" used for some screen effects
+> [^1] Stencil values are "custom values" used for some screen effects

 ## Shader Sources
 So let's start with a simple vertex shader, to process the vertices that we